 The FNIYES has an annual budget of $24 million.
 Since its launch in 1997, it has provided close to 150,000 opportunities to First Nations and Inuit youth.
 More than 600 First Nations and Inuit communities design and implement projects each year.

-The First Nations and Inuit youth, between the ages of 15 and 30, who are ordinarily resident on reserve or in recognized communities.
+The strategy also helps First Nations and Inuit youth, between the ages of 15 and 30, who are ordinarily resident on reserve or in recognized communities:

-The First Nations and Inuit Summer Work Experience Program supports initiatives to help First Nations and Inuit youth acquire skills, prepare for full-time employment and earn income to support post-secondary education, through summer work experience.
+- the First Nations and Inuit Summer Work Experience Program supports initiatives to help First Nations and Inuit youth acquire skills, prepare for full-time employment and earn income to support post-secondary education, through summer work experience